-SMIL offers cardiac CT for calcium scoring to detect plaque build-up in the heart and vascular system in Scottsdale, Arizona.
+SMIL offers cardiac CT for calcium scoring to detect plaque build-up in the heart and vascular system.
 Cardiac CT for calcium scoring of the heart and vascular system is a non-invasive way of obtaining information about the presence, location and extent of calcified plaque in the coronary arteries.
 The coronary arteries supply oxygen-containing blood to the heart muscle.
 Calcified plaque results when there is a build-up of fat and other substances under the inner layer of the artery.
 This material can calcify, which signals the presence of coronary artery disease, results in plaque build-up that can narrow the arteries or close off blood flow which can cause a heart attack.

 Since calcium is a component of coronary artery disease, cardiac CT for calcium scoring can detect plaque build-up and is a helpful prognostic tool.
 The goal of cardiac CT scan for calcium scoring is to determine if coronary heart disease is present and to what extent.